AugOks/Mappemirror/README.md

 ## How to run the application
 The application uses Maven as a build automation tool to ensure that the user can run it across integrated development environments.
-Therefore, anyone with Maven can run it by either using “mvn javafx:run” or running the starter application “ChaosGameMainApp”.
+Therefore, anyone with Maven can run it by either using “mvn javafx:run” or by running the “runApp” file.
+Explaning how to install Maven would be outside the scope of this application,
+please refer to this link [!install Maven](https://maven.apache.org/install.html)

 ## Features
 This is a feature rich application that allows a lot of freedom and manipulation of a fractals.
 Current implemented